shijusisobhan/Machine-Learning-in-Bioinformatics/README.md

 <img src="https://github.com/shijusisobhan/Machine-Learning-in-Bioinformatics/blob/main/Figures/elastic.jpg?raw=true" width="400">

 Here we demonstrate the Implementation of the Machine learning algorithm on R. The data used here is originally presented by [Moller et. al (2013)](https://pubmed.ncbi.nlm.nih.gov/23440187/).
-We have downloaded the data and normalized it based on the techniques described in [Braun et.al (2018)](https://pubmed.ncbi.nlm.nih.gov/30201705/).
-We already upload the normalized gene expression data on the GitHub page.
+I have downloaded the data and normalized it based on the techniques described in [Braun et.al (2018)](https://pubmed.ncbi.nlm.nih.gov/30201705/).
+I already uploaded the normalized gene expression data on the GitHub page.

 ```markdown
 # Clear the global environment